Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 The A11 had the best overall scores in the Tineco lineup, outperforming the more expensive Pure One S12.

-This was due to the consistent scores in all its surface cleaning tests, where the lowest score was 99.2%.
+This was due to consistently high scores across all its surface-cleaning tests, with the lowest score at 99.2%.

 Surprisingly, Tineco does better than Dyson if you look at the surface debris scores.
-So the results here are in line with what the airflow number states.
+The results here are consistent with the airflow number.

-Even the entry-level Tineco A10 did better than the Dyson V7 across the board, particularly on hard surfaces.
+Even the entry-level Tineco A10 outperformed the Dyson V7 across the board, particularly on hard surfaces.

 Which is better on hard floors?

-Even if the results of the Tineco A10 and A11 are higher than the Dyson V7 and V8, I won’t put much weight on them.
+Even if the Tineco A10 and A11 results are higher than those of the Dyson V7 and V8, I won’t put much weight on them.

 First, the difference is only minimal, and second, the Dyson Fluffy tool steers much better than the soft roller version of Tineco.